 On the northeastern slopes of the Dikeos Mountains lie the remains of the most important archaeological site on the island.
 The Asklepieion of Kos was not only a sanatorium in ancient times, but also a sanctuary that served as a place of worship and healing for body and mind.

-»The Asklepieion of Kos impresses with its picturesque location, which extends over several floors and is framed by a dense coniferous forest.«
+»The Asklepieion of Kos impresses with its picturesque location, which extends over several terraces and is framed by a dense coniferous forest.«

-It was the doctor Hippocrates of Kos, whose teachings were applied in the Asklepieion.
-The father of modern medicine was far ahead of his time and revolutionized healthcare with groundbreaking healing methods more than 2000 years ago.
+It was the Greek physician Hippocrates of Kos whose teachings were applied in the Asklepieion.
+The father of modern medicine was far ahead of his time and revolutionized healthcare with groundbreaking healing methods more than 2,000 years ago.

-Today, you can walk in the footsteps of the ancient doctor and feel the energy that once emanated from this place when you visit.
+Today, you can walk in the footsteps of the ancient doctor and feel the energy that once emanated from this place.
 After all, the Asklepieion (also Asklepion) was an important place of pilgrimage and brought considerable prosperity to the island of Kos.

-In this article, we will give you the most important information for a visit to the ancient site and provide you with a lot of background information and tips for the Kos Asklepieion:
+In this article, we’ll give you the most important information for a visit to the ancient site, along with plenty of background knowledge and tips for the Kos Asklepieion:

 🏖️ Dream beaches & hidden bays